amdigital-co-uk/docs-playbook/docs/Onboarding/Engineering/Engineering-Buddy-Guide.md

 ## Getting Help

 As an Engineering Buddy, you are not expected to onboard a new team member all by yourself.
 Most of that responsibility lies with their manager.
-You can find out mar about how line managers support new starters [here](.Line-Managers-Duties-For-New-Starters.md).
+You can find out more about how line managers support new starters [here](Line-Managers-Duties-For-New-Starters.md).

 If you need help with your buddying, speak to your manager, or the manager of your buddy.
 Either will be able to offer support.